Stewed prunes are so delicious. Cooking softens them, and they end up swimming in the most delicious syrup.

 You'll only need four simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Prunes: Obviously, you should use pitted ones in this recipe.
+- Prunes: Obviously, you should use pitted ones in this recipe.
 I like to use fairly large ones, but any size should work.

-Water: Some people use orange juice, straight or diluted.
+- Water: Some people use orange juice, straight or diluted.
 But I like to simply use water.

-To flavor the dish: Vanilla extract and ground cinnamon.
+- To flavor the dish: Vanilla extract and ground cinnamon.
 These really add a lot to the dish, so I wouldn't skip either of them.

 Instructions

-Making stewed prunes is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Your first step is to place the ingredients - dried plums, water, vanilla extract, and ground cinnamon - in a small saucepan.
+Place the ingredients - dried plums, water, vanilla extract, and ground cinnamon - in a small saucepan.
 Gently stir.
+Bring the mixture to a boil.

-- Lower the heat to medium-low and gently stir again.
-Cover the saucepan, and simmer the mixture for about 15 minutes.
+Lower the heat to medium-low and gently stir again.
+Cover the saucepan and simmer the mixture for about 15 minutes.

-- The last step is refrigerating the dish.
+The last step is refrigerating the dish.
 This allows it to thicken.
 But you can certainly serve it warm, especially if you'd like to pour it over Greek yogurt.

-Expert tip
+Expert Tip

+Stewed prunes are wonderful when served warm, but you can also eat them cold after refrigerating them overnight (or longer).
 The advantage of refrigerating them is that it considerably thickens the cooking liquids and makes them more syrupy.

-The thing is, prunes are truly tasty!
-They are sweet but not cloyingly so (unlike dates for example which are VERY sweet).
-They have a deep, complex flavor, and they have very mild sour notes to balance out the sweetness, which I find really nice.Â
+The thing is, prunes are delicious!
+They are sweet but not cloyingly so (unlike dates, for example, which are VERY sweet).
+They have a deep, complex flavor, and they boast mild sour notes that balance their sweetness.

 Some recipes add sugar or honey to the dish.
-I find it completely unnecessary.
+I find it unnecessary.
 Dried fruits are naturally very sweet, and cooking them brings out this sweetness and enhances it.

 I do add vanilla and cinnamon, and those are indeed lovely additions.
 But I don't add any sweetener.